Epoch Youth Project

 Our desire is to bring together youth from diverse backgrounds that may not usually have the opportunity to relate with one another.
 Focusing on themes that we are all somehow connected with gives the opportunity for us to share our similarities and differences in a way that values diversity, inclusivity and empathy.
 The collaborative approach of this project provides a platform for innovation for each participant to contemplate what is important to them, how they see the world, and interact with it, through their unique perspective, while in collaboration with the other participants and facilitators'.
 Participants are guided through explorations that support the expansion of their comfort zones in a safe, supportive space that celebrates risk-taking, vulnerability, reflection and compassion.

 This project has continued to be possible through generous support of the Vancouver Parks Board and Artstarts Creative Spark.
-We're also extremely grateful to patron supporters: Yvonne Chew, Shirley Fineblit, Aviva Martin & Mirella Russell who help make this work possible.
+So tremendously grateful to our patron supporters: Yvonne Chew, Fernande Faulkner, Shirley Fineblit, Aviva Martin, Helen McInnes, Kadi Purru, Mirella Russell, Pamela Smith and Elli Tamarin who help make this work possible.

 Please consider, through patreon, supporting our work in offering transformative life experiences to youth through dance, creativity and connection.